-Potential impact Impact scale Proposed mitigation measures Responsible Party Costs (million) Activity 1: Construction of Range Office and 2 Unit staff quarter, parking and approach road, retaining work and barbet wire fencing Nu.
-5.4 m Noise disturbance: Possible noise disturbance as a result of outdoor equipment usage and transportation vehicles driving around the construction site Short term minor Pre-construction: requirements to limit noise pollution should be included in the bidding documents, as a precondition for the contractor's selection Noise screening at construction site as part of bidding document During the construction: The construction work should not be permitted during the nights, the operations on site shall be restricted to the hours 7am-7pm Vehicles that are excessively noisy shall not be operated until corrective measures have been taken; Earplugs and protecting devices shall be provided to workers on site if necessary Minimize noise disturbance to school by providing screening nets/CGI sheets along the road BFL focal person (BC 3) Contractor To be part of contract agreement Will be met from the activity cost.
-Air quality : dust as a result of construction works and possible emissions from transportation vehicles Short term minor Pre-construction: requirements to limit emissions should be included in the bidding documents, as a precondition for the contractor's selection During Construction: Construction materials should be stored in appropriate and covered places to minimize dust; Vehicle loads likely to emit dust need to be covered; Workers should wear protective masks if dust appears; Vehicle speed should be restricted within the construction site; Regular maintenance of the vehicles and construction machinery should be BFL focal person (BC 3) Contractor To be part of contract agreement from the activity cost.
+Potential impact Impact scale Proposed mitigation measures Responsible Party Costs (million) Activity 1: Construction of Range Office and 2 Unit staff quarter, parking and approach road, retaining work and barbet v Nu.
+0.184 & 0.073 m Noise disturbance: Possible noise disturbance as a result of outdoor equipment usage and transportation vehicles driving around the construction site Short term minor Pre-construction: requirements to limit noise pollution should be included in the bidding documents, as a precondition for the contractor's selection Noise screening at construction site as part of bidding document During the construction: The construction work should not be permitted during the nights, the operations on site shall be restricted to the hours 7am-7pm Vehicles that are excessively noisy shall not be operated until corrective measures have been taken; Earplugs and protecting devices shall be provided to workers on site if necessary Minimize noise disturbance to school by providing screening nets/CGI sheets along the road BFL focal person (BC 3), RO, Tsirangtoe, Bo Sergithang and Contractor To be part of contract agreement from the activity cost.
+Air quality: dust as a result of construction works and possible emissions from transportation vehicles Short term minor Pre-construction: requirements to limit emissions should be included in the bidding documents, as a precondition for the contractor's selection During Construction: Construction materials should be stored in appropriate and covered places to minimize dust; Vehicle loads likely to emit dust need to be covered; Workers should wear protective masks if dust appears; Vehicle speed should be restricted within the construction site; Regular maintenance of the vehicles and construction machinery should be performed in order to reduce any leakages of motor oils, emissions and dispersion of pollution; BFL focal person (BC 3), RO, Tsirangtoe, Bo Sergithang and Contractor To be part of contract agreement from the activity cost.